14 Facts: Mortgage Pre-Approval vs. Pre-Qualification

 The primary difference between pre-approval and pre-qualification in real estate is that pre-approval helps buyers know the mortgage amount they will most likely qualify for, whereas pre-qualification just provides buyers with a very rough estimate.

-Also, depending on the mortgage lender, pre-approval typically has a fee involved.
+Also, depending on the mortgage lender, pre-approval typically involves a fee.
 Pre-qualification, on the other hand, is free.
-Some lenders may waive the pre-approval fee to attract new buyers, while others may roll the pre-approval fee into the buyer’s closing costs.
-Prior to submitting an application for pre-approval to a mortgage lender, it is strongly advised that you obtain a detailed list of all applicable fees.
-It is also advised to ask your mortgage lender if the pre-approval fee is refundable, as some lenders will not refund the application fee is you choose to walk away from the deal.
-On average, most mortgage lender’s application fees typically range between $300 to $400.
+Some lenders may waive the pre-approval fee to attract new buyers, while others may roll the pre-approval fee into the buyer's closing costs.
+Before submitting an application for pre-approval to a mortgage lender, obtaining a detailed list of all applicable fees is strongly advised.

-- Pre-Qualification
+Pre-Qualification

-- Pre-Approval
+Pre-Approval

-Mortgage pre-approval involves running a “hard credit check” which impacts credit scores, whereas “soft credit checks” do not.
-However, if you receive mortgage pre-approval from more than one lender, all credit inquiries are typically lumped into one, meaning your credit will only be affected once.
-Typically, you must interview lenders within a certain timeframe so that it will not repeatedly impact your credit score, so it is important not to wait too long when deciding on different lenders.
+Mortgage pre-approval involves running a "hard credit check," which impacts credit scores, whereas "soft credit checks" do not.
+However, if you receive mortgage pre-approval from multiple lenders, all credit inquiries are typically lumped into one, meaning your credit will only be affected once.

 A lender can typically let you know if you may qualify for a loan and will have a potential mortgage/interest rate within a few minutes of submitting the pre-qualification paperwork.

-After a pre-approval application and all required documentation has been submitted, the lender typically will take about three to five business days to let you know if you are pre-approved for a loan.
+After a pre-approval application and all required documentation have been submitted, the lender typically will take about three to five business days to let you know if you are pre-approved for a loan.
 On average, a mortgage pre-approval letter is valid for about 60 to 90 days and can be updated if your income or any other applicable financial changes occur.

 Pre-qualification is not nearly as accurate as pre-approval because you do not need to share as much information with a lender.
 It is easier to accidentally provide incorrect information (perhaps you think your credit score is 620 when it is actually 650, etc.), so it does not always provide accurate information.